An easy way to sound more natural in English is to skip topic marking and use context to make your meaning clear.

 In each version, the context makes it clear that a personal opinion is being given.

-Thus you can make your English such more natural by cutting out phrases that context already makes clear.
-If you would say насчёт, по поводу or something similar in Russian, you could probably simply skip it altogether in English.
+You can make your English much more natural by cutting out phrases that context already makes clear.
+If you would say насчёт, по поводу or something similar in Russian, you can probably simply skip it altogether in English.